 Registering with ETIAS

-Once a traveler has filled out the online ETIAS application form, they will need to proceed to an electronic payment system to complete the ETIAS enrollment.
-There will be no visa fee on arrival or extra red tape charged in air, land or sea ports if you have the approved ETIAS.
+Once a traveler has filled out the online ETIAS application form, they will need to proceed to an electronic payment system to complete the ETIAS application.
+There will be no fee on arrival or extra red tape charged in air, land or sea ports if you have an approved ETIAS.

 The ETIAS online program does not receive, share or store bank information as the payments will be processed through an intermediary bank.

 When the ETIAS entity receives the successful payment notice and and completed registration, the bodies responsible will process the application by screening it against several international security databases including its own ETIAS watchlist.
 If no problems arise in this part of the ETIAS process, the approved ETIAS travel authorization will be sent directly to the applicant’s email address.